groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Bitmap Image File (.bmp) is used to store bitmap digital images.
-These images are independent of graphics adapter and are also called device independent bitmap (DIB) file format.
+Represents a Bitmap Image File (.bmp), which is used to store bitmap digital images.
+These images are independent of the graphics adapter and are also called device independent bitmap (DIB) file format.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/bmp